No 1. Gigi Buffon

 If the runner up in this list Dino Zoff struggled to get his break in Serie A, there were no such reservations when it came to Gigi Buffon.
-Indeed, at the age of 14, Parma’s goalkeeping Coach told him he would be a first team regular by the time he was 20.
+Indeed, at the age of 14, Parma’s goalkeeping coach told him he would be a first team regular by the time he was 20.
 “What am I supposed to do until then?” came the youngster’s impatient response.

-He would not wait that long, breaking into the side at just 17 as he famously kept a clean sheet on his debut against AC Milan at San Siro.
+He would not wait that long, breaking into the side at just 17 as he famously kept a clean sheet on his debut against Milan at San Siro.
 A stellar Rossoneri attack featuring Zvonimir Boban, Roberto Baggio and George Weah could find no way past Buffon, and they would not be the last strikers to struggle against him.

-Already wise beyond his years, Buffon would take to wearing a Superman tee-shirt soon after his debut and it would provide a moniker which remains to this day.
+Already wise beyond his years, Buffon would take to wearing a Superman t-shirt soon after his debut and it would provide a moniker which remains to this day.
 Charismatic, vocal and armed with superb reflexes, he has spent the next two decades showcasing a remarkable sense of positioning, excellent technical skills and supreme athletic prowess.

 Able to make routine stops with ease, he has shown a keen ability to make incredible stops with an almost nonchalant air, denying almost certain goals with mundane regularity.
 Perhaps the most remarkable part of that is that Buffon only became a goalkeeper at the age of 13, inspired by the displays of Cameroon’s Thomas N’kono at the Italia ‘90 World Cup.